 Admit: Admit It!
 You are jumping up and down, screaming at the top of your lungs and busting out a celebratory dance.
 Congratulations!
-“Good Things” means exactly what you think it means: you are officially a member of William & Mary’s class of 2023!
+“Good Things” means exactly what you think it means: you are officially a member of William & Mary’s Class of 2024!
 We are thrilled to welcome you to the Tribe.
 Your admission letter (signed personally by Dean Tim Wolfe) is on its way and will be arriving in the coming days.
 In the meantime, keep doing that jig.
-Update your Facebook status, profile pic and cover photo (we’ve provided some options on the Welcome website linked in your decision email).
-Tweet using the #wm2023 hashtag.
-Join the Class of 2023 Facebook Group.
+Update your Facebook cover photo, make that celebratory Instagram post, and check out some of our specialized William & Mary stickers and GIFs (we’ve provided some options on the Welcome website linked in your decision email).
+Post on social media using the #wm2024 hashtag.
+Join the Class of 2024 Facebook Group.
 Wear your favorite Tribe Gear to school on Monday.
 And most importantly, be proud of yourself.
 You have earned this, and it is an honor to now call you one of our own.
 The Welcome website will provide you with further details about submitting your enrollment deposit (due in two weeks) and other useful information.

 Start counting down the days until Move-In Day next August.
 We can’t wait to welcome you to campus.
 Best wishes for a terrific rest of your senior year.
 One Tribe.
 And now it’s yours.